piraeusdatastore/linstor-csi/README.md

 # Building

-If you wish to create a docker image for a local registry run `make staticrelease`.
+If you wish to create a docker image for a local registry run `make upload REGISTRY=local.example.com`.

 # Deployment